Hierarchical Mixture of Finite Mixtures: MCMC Algorithm for HMFM

 The conditional algorithm for the HMFM model, introduced in \Cref{subsection:computational}, provides full Bayesian inference on both the mixing parameters $(P_1,\dots, P_d)$ and the clustering structure $\rho$.
 We use the following notation, $\mathcal{L}\left(X\mid \text{rest}\right)$, to indicate the distribution of a random variable $X$ conditionally to everything but itself.
 The algorithm is a blocked Gibbs sampler whose state space is $(\bmc_1,\dots, \bmc_d,\bmtau,\bmS, M,\bmU,\Lambda,\bmgamma)$.
 The algorithm is composed of two main steps.

-\paragraph{Step 1:} Metropolis-within-Gibbs algorithm to update one parameter at a time. \begin{itemize} \item[1.1] Update cluster allocations $\bmc$.
+\paragraph{Step 1:} Metropolis-within-Gibbs algorithm to update one parameter at a time. \begin{itemize} \item[1.1 ] Update cluster allocations $\bmc$.
 This step is done independently for each group $j$ and for each individual $i$ by sampling $c_{j,i}$ from a discrete distribution such that

-After sampling the whole vector, compute the number of allocated components $K$. \item[1.2] Update mixture parameters $\bmtau = \left(\tau_1,\dots,\tau_M\right)$.
+After sampling the whole vector, compute the number of allocated components $K$.
+This operation takes $O(Mn)$ time. \item[1.2 ] Update mixture parameters $\bmtau = \left(\tau_1,\dots,\tau_M\right)$.
 From \Cref{thm:posterior}, the full conditional distribution further factorizes in two independent parts, one for the first $K$ allocated components and one for the remaining $M^{*}$ non-allocated components.
 In particular, for $k=1,\dots,K$, sample $\tau_k$ independently from